 I have a lovely friend (thanks Julie :)) who regularly shares her tree’s bounty, as well as a couple of colleagues with trees who aren’t terribly keen on figs, so I often end up with multiple kilos as you can see!
 Figs are a fruit that really doesn’t store or freeze, so once you’ve eaten as many as you can fresh (and they’re Mr GP’s favourite fruit, so that’s quite a few for us!), the recipes below are roughly in the order I’d use those remaining ie the most perfectly ripe and attractive in salads etc, then fresh fruit in desserts, fruit for baking, the slightly squashed or over or underripe for preserving (I use a lot in fig jam and paste), and finally the odds and ends in fig vodka.

 Somewhat surprisingly, figs combine very well with other fruit – if you try some of the recipes below you will find they combine well with pears, plums, and blackberries for starters.
 While fresh figs don’t freeze well, when cooked they freeze beautifully.
-So, for example, with both the fig ice cream and fruit fool below, the fig and other fruit compotes that are the base of both, freeze for several months and defrost beautifully, meaning all you have to do for dessert is pull it out of the freezer and add cream.
+So, for example, with both the fig ice cream and fruit fool below, the fig and other fruit compotes that are the base of both freeze for several months and defrost perfectly, meaning all you have to do for dessert is pull it out of the freezer and add cream.

 Almost all of the recipes below link to dishes I’ve made, most of them several times.
 Some are separate recipes on the blog, some are recipes elsewhere online, and a few are only available in books, but are such great recipes that I’ve linked to the recipe description on Eat Your Books, and you may find the recipe elsewhere – or you could buy the book 😉

 Mains and sides

 Fig, Pear, Prosciutto, and Gorgonzola Salad (pictured above)